mermehr/redmind-docs/README.md

 3. Update **shadow-resume.md** anytime you gain a new skill, complete a project, or get a certification.

 ## Notes
->**journal/** Holds only recent/future information regarding time spent on activities directly pertaining to future pathway and career desisions.
+>journal/ Holds only recent/future information regarding time spent on activities directly pertaining to future pathway and career development journy.
+All other past milesotnes and acomplishments will be populated in shadow-resume.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxNTU1NDYwXX0=
+eyJoaXN0b3J5IjpbLTM3MzIxNjk3MV19
 -->